 Three things happen during Laser treatment.

-First, infrared laser therapy treatment helps reduce pain, reduce inflammation, and enhance tissue healing—both in hard and soft tissues, including muscles, ligaments, or even bones.
+First, infrared laser light penetrates skin and tissue and helps reduce pain, reduce inflammation, and enhance tissue healing—both in hard and soft tissues, including muscles, ligaments, or even bones.

 “When we look at the basic mechanism of how it works, we are enhancing the microcirculation.
 We are getting more red blood cells flowing to the area,”